 - Assist controllers with data subject requests and compliance demonstrations

-- Report data breaches to the controller without undue delay
+- Treat notifying data breaches to the controller without undue delay as part of the processor's duties

 - Delete or return personal data when processing ends

-Processors can also face direct fines for certain violations, particularly those related to security measures or unauthorized processing.
+Processors can also face direct fines for certain violations, particularly those related to security measures or unauthorized processing, because these duties arise from acting under the controller's authority.

 Real-world scenarios and examples